 2011 - Sara Fitzel of the University of Alberta and Jordan Zampini at McGill University.

 LUCY ROSATO UNDERGRADUATE SCHOLARSHIP IN SCIENCE AND ENGINEERING

 To honour the memory of Lucy Rosato (1953-2011), a distinguished Canadian hydrometallurgist and business leader, the Hydrometallurgy Section, has established a one-year scholarship of $5,000 for a female 3rd or 4th year undergraduate student enrolled full-time in any science and/or engineering program at a Canadian university, who intends to work in the field of hydrometallurgy, mining or environment.

-The 2017 scholarship will be awarded and presented at the COM 2017 Conference, which is to be held from August 27 to 30, 2017, in Vancouver, BC, Canada.
+The 2018 scholarship will be awarded and presented at the Extraction 2018 Meeting, which is to be held from August 26 to 29, 2018, in Ottawa, Ontario, Canada.

 We encourage you to apply for this scholarship if you are a female who has:

 - Passion for hydrometallurgy, mining or environment.

 - Achievement in science and/or engineering relating to hydrometallurgy, mining or environment.